drunkard/ceph-readable-doc/html/_sources/dev/crimson/crimson.rst.txt

         --type transaction_manager \
         --uds-path ${unix_socket} &

-   in which,
+   Below are descriptions of these command line arguments:

    ``--smp``
-     how many CPU cores are used
+     The number of CPU cores to use (Symmetric MultiProcessor)

    ``--mkfs``
-     initialize the device first
+     Initialize the device first.

    ``--type``
-     which backend to use.
+     The back end to use.
 If ``transaction_manager`` is specified, SeaStore's ``TransactionManager`` and ``BlockSegmentManager`` are used to emulate a block device.
 Otherwise, this option is used to choose a backend of ``FuturizedStore``, where the whole "device" is divided into multiple